 About Me

 I hold an M.S. in Environmental Science with an emphasis in botany from CSUDH.
 My master’s research focused on bryophytes (non-vascular land plants) and biological soil crust of the Palos Verdes Peninsula.
-Since then, I have worked as a consulting botanist, a naturalist for the Palos Verdes Peninsula Land Conservancy (PVPLC), as an independent field botany researcher, a plant systematics lecturer at CSULB, and presently the field botanist/seed farm manager for the PVPLC.
-I have recently described two new species of plants (Erigeron palosverdensis & Verbena gemmea).
-I have finished writing an efield guide to the native vascular plants of the Palos Verdes Peninsula (which is free to access and found on this website).
-I am also wrapping up a bryophyte flora of the Palos Verdes Peninsula.
-In my free time, I can be found growing native plants (if you want to know it, you have to grow it!) and hiking the Palos Verdes Peninsula studying its flora.
-See you in the field.
+Since then, I have worked as a consulting botanist, a naturalist for the Palos Verdes Peninsula Land Conservancy (PVPLC), as an independent field botany researcher, and a temporary plant systematics lecturer at CSULB & CSUF.
+Currently, I am the seed farm manager/field botanist for the PVPLC.
+I have recently described two new species of plants (Erigeron palosverdensis & Verbena gemmea) and have co-authored another (Erythranthe neoglaucescens).
+Recently, I finished writing an efield guide to the native vascular plants of the Palos Verdes Peninsula (which is found on this website and is free to download) and published a bryophyte flora of the Palos Verdes Peninsula (link to the flora on the bryophyte page).

 Cheers!